avlivro/org.bookavlivro.avlivro.book/README.md

 ## Description

-Welcome to **Always Visible (Another Prayer for the Dying Horror Genre)** – an Android app that presents a unique literary adventure in the horror genre.
+Welcome to **Always Visible – Mobile Horror Story** – an Android app that presents a unique literary adventure in the horror genre.
 This is not a game or a comic, but a book designed to immerse you in a world of thrilling stories inspired by classics like **“The Omen”** and **“The Ring”**.
 Despite its simplicity in format, this book is crafted to leave a lasting impression.

 ## About the App